comp423-23f/csxl-final-team-a5/docs/seat-preservations-design-doc.md

 > 3. Sandy Student will be able to cancel an upcoming reservation.<br>

 **Ashley Ambassador:**
-As Ashley Ambassador, I want to be able to view the upcoming reservations, so that I can more efficiently manage student reservations.
+As Ashley Ambassador, I want to be able to view upcoming reservations and manage active reservations, so that I can more efficiently manage student reservations.

 Subtasks:
 > 1. Ashley Ambassador will see a list of upcoming student reservations.<br>